Review Policy

 If a merged PR is found to have caused a meaningful unanticipated regression, the best policy is to revert it quickly and re-land it later once a fix and regression test are added.

-A “meaningful regression” in this case is up to the judgment of the person approving the revert.
-As a rule of thumb, this would be a bug in a stable or otherwise important feature that causes code to stop compiling, changes runtime behavior, or triggers a (warn-by-default or higher) lint incorrectly in real-world code.
+• A bug in a stable or otherwise important feature that causes code to stop compiling, changes runtime behavior, or triggers a (warn-by-default or higher) lint incorrectly in real-world code.
+Especially if the bug is reachable without any unstable feature gates.

-When these criteria are in doubt, and especially if real-world code is affected, revert the PR.
-This allows bleeding edge users to continue to use and report bugs on HEAD with a higher degree of certainty about where new bugs are introduced.
+1. It allows bleeding edge users (esp. nightly or beta) to continue to use and report bugs on HEAD with a higher degree of certainty about where new bugs are introduced.

 Before being reverted, a PR should be shown to cause a regression with a fairly high degree of certainty (e.g. bisection on commits, or bisection on nightlies with one or more compiler team members pointing to this PR, or it’s simply obvious to everyone involved).
 Only revert with lower certainty if the issue is particularly critical or urgent to fix.